Get a quote

 Arbitration Interpreters Worldwide

-TJC Global has an extensive network of arbitration interpreters globally, covering over 80 languages.
+TJC Global has an extensive network of arbitration interpreters worldwide, proficient in over 80 languages.

-In addition to this, TJC Global provides interpreter services in other legal settings such as court hearings, depositions, witness preparation, and meetings between attorneys, solicitors, barristers and clients.
+In addition, TJC Global provides interpreter services in other legal settings, such as court hearings, depositions, witness preparation, and meetings between attorneys, solicitors, barristers, and clients.

 What forms of interpreter services can TJC Global provide?